rikosintie/Discovery/usage.md

 ----------------------------------------------------------------

-## Update the config-file.txt file
+## Update the <vendor_id>-config-file.txt file

 This file contains all of the `show commands` that will be sent to the switches.
-The project includes sample files for Procurve, Cisco IOS, and Cisco XE switches.
+The project includes sample files for hp_procurve, cisco_ios, and cisco_xe switches.
 The sample files have over 50 commands in them, including many that may not apply to the customer:

 - show lacp peer
 - show lacp local